Firehawk (roller coaster): Kings Island (2007–2018)

 On January 22, 2007, green Vekoma track resembling the track of X-Flight was spotted at Kings Island, a Cedar Fair park in Mason, Ohio.
 On February 5, 2007, Kings Island officially announced Firehawk as the former X-Flight roller coaster from Geauga Lake.
 Construction was scheduled to begin later that month, and the opening was set for Memorial Day weekend later that year.
 X-Flight's neon green track and dark blue supports were re-painted red and steel gray, respectively.
 It was built in an area next to Flight of Fear, creating a new area named X-Base which connects to nearby area Coney Mall via a walkway under Racer's lift hill.
 Firehawk officially opened as scheduled on May 26, 2007.
 It was the first roller coaster to be introduced at the park since Cedar Fair purchased it from Paramount Parks in 2006.
-The first 2,500 riders received commemorative Firehawk T-shirts.
+The first 2,500 riders received commemorative Firehawk t-shirts.

 On September 27, 2018, Kings Island announced that Firehawk would close permanently on October 28, 2018.
 The ride was demolished prior to the 2019 season.
 Firehawk's trains were shipped to Carowinds to be used as spare parts for Nighthawk.
 In 2020, Firehawk was replaced with a giga coaster named Orion.
 The former photo booth was reused as the new coaster's entrance.

 Ride experience

 Track

-The steel track was 3340 ft in length, and the height of the lift was 115 ft.
-There were approximately 300 sections of track colored red with steel gray supports.
+The steel track was 3340 ft in length, and the height of the lift hill was 115 ft.
+There were approximately 300 sections of track colored red, with steel gray supports.
 When the ride operated at Geauga Lake, the track was neon green with dark blue supports.

 Firehawk had a total of five inversions – one vertical loop, two inline twists, and four 180-degree inline twists that were each counted as a half inversion.
-These 180-degree inline twists were also known as "Lie to Fly" and "Fly to Lie" elements, in which riders on their backs were flipped to face the ground or vice versa.
+These 180-degree inline twists were also known as "Lie-to-Fly" and "Fly-to-Lie" elements, in which riders on their backs were flipped to face the ground or vice versa.